ssbc/ssb-index-feeds-spec/README.md

 rating on a feed in the tree, it is possible to overwrite the rating of an inherited value.

-Derived is a meta feed of claims, meaning feeds consisting of subset of other feeds.
+Derived is a meta feed of claims, meaning feeds consisting of a subset of messages in another feed.
 These can be used for partial replication.

 Linked is a meta feed that contains links to other feeds.
-The use case for this would be same-as where other SSB ids can be linked.
+The use case for this is same-as where other SSB ids can be linked.
 This allows applications to use this information to create a better experience, such as showing notifications for linked feeds, linking profiles etc. Automatic trust can be assigned if the linked feeds links back.

 ```
 { type: 'about/same-as-link', from: '@mf', to: '@otherid' }